MiliAxe/cesa-share-keyb-talk/README.md

-# EclipseCON 2022 Talk: "_34 keys is all you need: an ergonomic keyboard journey_"
+# CESA Share Ergo Keebs talk

+### Credits note

+These slides are originally form [Mattia Dal Ben](https://github.com/mattdibi).
+All the credits go to him.
+I modified the slides slightly to suit my needs.

 ### Description

 In the latest years the custom mechanical keyboard scene has blown up significantly, reaching mainstream status among (not only) software developers.
 Nevertheless there's an overlooked niche of this hobby that greatly benefits from the open source ecosystem and the online community: ergonomic mechanical keyboard.

-In this talk I'll walk you through the deep end of the custom ergonomic mechanical keyboard rabbit hole and explain why 34 keys is all you need (really!) and what are the benefits of such a keyboard.
+In this talk I'll walk you through the deep end of the custom ergonomic mechanical keyboard rabbit hole and explain why 36 keys is all you need (really!) and what are the benefits of such a keyboard.

 ### Detail